infracost/docs/docs/getting_started.md

 ---

-### 5. See costs in dashboard
+### 5. See costs and best practices in dashboard

 <ol type="i">
   <li>The following command instructs the CLI to send its JSON output to Infracost Cloud.
 This is our SaaS product that builds on top of Infracost open source and works with CI/CD integrations (next step).

-  It enables team leads, managers and FinOps practitioners to setup tagging policies, guardrails and best practices to help guide the team.
-For example, you can check for required tag keys/values, or suggest switching AWS GP2 volumes to GP3 as they are more performant and cheaper.
+  It enables you to check for best practices such as using latest generation instance types or block storage, e.g. consider switching AWS gp2 volumes to gp3 as they are more performant and cheaper.
+Team leads, managers and FinOps practitioners can also setup tagging policies and guardrails to help guide the team.
   </li>

   ```shell